UnUniFi/moderators/seasons/0x1/moderators-list.md

 - Discord user name: `meng#7519`
 - UnUniFi address: `ununifi1eq9star05sxl9heurjtcpdmhrcscdur9g85ttq`
 - MEE6 experience point at the start of this season: `0`
-- MEE6 experience point at the end of this season: `Not yet`
+- MEE6 experience point at the end of this season: `7260`

 ## cindy